 UCSD Extension concurrent enrollment provides academic support services to students with qualifying and documented disabilities.
 Learn more about disability support services.

 Student may withdraw from concurrent courses in accordance with the deadlines.
 To change or withdraw from a course, students will need to submit the request in writing.
 Failure to file a drop request will result in an "F' for the course.
 Non-attendance in class or notifying the instructor does not constitute official course withdrawal.

 You may purchase a student affiliate ID card for $15.
 This will allow you library privileges when accompanied with a ID card receipt.
 Learn more on the UCSD's Libraries.

 Students are responsible for purchasing a parking permit or using metered space, except on weekends when parking is free.
-Permits may be purchased at the Gilman parking structure.
-Evening permits can be purchased through the UCSD Extension Student Services office.
-Learn more about parking at UCSD.
+Permits may be purchased at Pay Stations located in parking lots or at the Gilman parking structure Transportation Office.
+Learn more about parking at UC San Diego.

 Concurrent students earn full academic credit and participate in courses as regular UCSD students, subject to the same conditions, requirements, and standards.
 Unless enrolling on a non-credit basis, students may take courses either for a letter grade or Pass/No Pass grade (pass is a C- or better).
 Satisfactory/Unsatisfactory grading is intended for use for graduate level classes only.

 Concurrent Students may take up to 18 units per quarter.
 Additional units may be obtained by petition.

 Refunds will be granted minus a $25.00 processing fee for each course if the refund request is submitted by the refund deadline.
 Tech and lab fees are non-refundable.
 Refund request must be submitted in writing either in person or email email@example.com.